 For orders placed after 22nd August 2025:

-For orders placed through our website, we are now collecting US import taxes during checkout.
+For orders placed through our website, we are now collecting US import tariffs during checkout.

-- Royal Mail (the UK postal service) started providing a duties-paid service to the USA as of 29th August.
-As of 5th September, we have now caught up with the backlog of orders that were placed during Royal Mail's temporary suspension of service, they have all been dispatched.
+- Royal Mail (the UK postal service) started providing a duties-paid service to the USA as of 29th August, so we are still able to send packages to the USA now that the tax-free exemption has been removed.

-- The only shipping method to the USA available through our website is now 'International tracked postage'.
-With this shipping method, US import tariffs will be collected during checkout so there should be nothing further for you to pay.
+- The only shipping method to the USA available through our website is now 'International tracked postal'.
+With this shipping method, US import tariffs will be collected during checkout, so you will not need to pay them separately.
 We will send your order by Royal Mail, who will pass it to USPS for delivery.
 In the past, international postal packages have mostly arrived within 2 to 3 weeks: https://www.sotabeams.co.uk/store-help/rm-international-status/

-- If you would like to avoid using USPS, please email us with your delivery address and details of the items you would like to order.
+- If you would like your order to be shipped using a method other than Royal Mail / USPS, please email us with your delivery address and details of the items you would like to order.
 We will then check courier shipping costs for you.
 If you are happy with one of those courier options, we will create the order manually and send you a Paypal invoice to pay for it.
 However, note that for most couriers we cannot prepay the import taxes in the way that we are now doing with postal packages, so you would have to pay the taxes separately as detailed at https://www.sotabeams.co.uk/store-help/taxes/ .
 We will not collect any taxes when you place your order in that case.

 Taxes will be calculated during checkout.
 You can check them prior to checkout by adding some items to your cart, then going to the cart page and using the 'Shipping: Add info' link to enter a delivery address.
 When you have done that, and selected and applied a shipping method, the item prices in the cart should update to include US import tariffs.